TIPConsulting/DDR-TwistNShout/README.md

 This new spin on the classic DDR experience is perfect for the headache enthusiast!
 The dance pads you know and love have been augmented with a new spin movement and "streak incentivizer".

+The game plays similarly to DDR, with a twist.
+Players have to step on the pads or spin as notes fall down the screen.
+If the player misses any notes, then a vibrating headband will “remind” them to be more careful.

 ![Gamepad](https://raw.githubusercontent.com/TIPConsulting/DDR-TwistNShout/master/Documents/Gamepad.jpg)

 ## Hardware